burakbayar95/chrome-extensions-ScrumPoker/README.md

 1. Navigate to the webpage from which you want to extract names and scores.
 2. Click on the extension's icon in your browser's toolbar.
-3. A popup will appear with a "Show Scores" button.
-Click it to extract and display the data.
-4. The names and scores will be presented in a table within the popup.
+3. The names and scores will be presented in a table within the popup.

 ## Technologies